GervinFung/adonis-os-blog/README.md

 Since I believe that a blog can be used to share personal view or information on various topics in an informal way, it should be designed and tailored as such, instead of making it similar to other blog posts.
 In other words, every blogger should have their own unique design of their blog

 Hence by doing so I allowed readers to take a glimpse of my software world (Linux and Terminal) and read blog at the same time.

-Hopefully that explains why this blog takes on a OS-Like design with various astronaut as background images, for more info, checkout my first blog

 <details>
 <summary>Click to preview!</summary>